hmaidasani/RadialChartImageGenerator/README.md

 #### Examples

 Here are some sample WatchKit apps using the images generated using the RadialChartImageGenerator.
+Note: the most recent version of Xcode is required to run these.

 * Simple single arc app - [Radial - Single Arc.zip](https://github.com/hmaidasani/RadialChartImageGenerator/blob/master/examples/Radial%20-%20Single%20Arc.zip?raw=true)